 Being French, Francoise has a passion for cooking and has even run and prepared meals for clients of her own restaurant in Greece.
 There is nothing more satisfying for Francoise than using home-grown produce in her culinary delights and decorating the house with flowers from the garden.
 Francoise is also a cultured lady who loves museums, historic buildings and art and in between placements she may renovate properties.

 Whilst an antique china restorer in London, Francoise first started caring for a sick lady friend.
 She enjoyed offering support to run the house, the flexibility it provided to travel every two to three months, the opportunity to cook French food for her client and her charity dinners, as well as providing the needed funds to support her studies.

 Francoise has lived a full, well-travelled and wide-ranging life.
-From teaching orphans in Guatemala, being a guide in the Andes, setting up a peanut butter factory in Belize, massage therapy in Mexico, restaurant owner in Greece and carer in England, Francoise’s path has definitely been interesting and varied.
+From teaching orphans in Guatemala, being a guide in the Andes, setting up a peanut butter factory in Belize, massage therapy in Mexico, a restaurant owner in Greece and a carer in England, Francoise’s path has definitely been interesting and varied.

 Why does Francoise enjoy being a live-in carer?

 “Nothing makes me happier in life than making others happy.”